librenms/librenms/doc/Extensions/Authentication.md

 - 1: **Normal User**: You will need to assign device / port permissions for users at this level.

+- 4: **Limited Write**: You will need to assign a permission group / device / port to users at that level.
+Allows writing only in the assigned groups, devices, or ports.

 - 5: **Global Read**: Read only Administrator.

 - 10: **Administrator**: This is a global read/write admin account.